manuelodelain/screen-navigator/README.md

 Available options:
 - `arguments`: `array` screen class constructor arguments
 - `properties`: `object` key-values pairs to initialize the screen when he is shown
 - `canDispose`: `boolean` indicates if the screen can be disposed.
 By default `false` if `screen` is already an instance and `true` if it's a class.

 #### `getItem(id)`

-Parameters:
+Retrieve a ScreenNavigatorItem.

 - `id`: `string` screen id

 Returns